This feature is available on the Enterprise plan only or as an add-on to the

 segment_id | string | No | Filter data based on a specific segment. | ”987654” |

 format | string | No | Format of the exported data.
-Options: json (default) or csv . | ”csv” |
+Options: json (default) or csv. | ”csv” |

 exclusions | boolean | No | Exclude users/companies set in the web app.
-Default: false . | true |
+Default: false. | true |

-), meaning all users or companies are included by default.- The default export
+event_typedefaults to["identify_user", "identify_company", "page_view", "track", "track_feature", "interaction", "session_start"]if not provided.user_idandcompany_iddefault to empty arrays ([]), meaning all users or companies are included by default.- The default export

 Example Request